tirthgala/introduction/README.md

 👁️ I'm interested in helping businesses take data backed decisions in domains of strategy or marketing.

-🏋️ Gained some knowledge in domains of management, marketing and analytics through work and academics.
+🏋️ Gained some knowledge in domains of strategy, marketing and analytics through work and academics.

 🏃 Adapting and executing better techniques to find solutions drives my day.